Revival Dynamics from Equilibrium States: Scars from Chords in SYK: Acknowledgements

 \section{Acknowledgements}

-We thank M.~Berkooz, G.~Benenti, T.~Iadecola, H.~Lin, J.~Murugan, and Z.~Papic for interesting discussions on this and related topics.
+We thank S.~Aguilar-Gutierrez, M.~Berkooz, G.~Benenti, T.~Iadecola, H.~Lin, J.~Magan , J.~Murugan, and Z.~Papic for interesting discussions on this and related topics.
 DC is supported by the S\~ao Paulo Research Foundation (FAPESP) through the grant 2024/13100-8.
 DR acknowledges FAPESP for the ICTP-SAIFR grant 2021/14335-0 and the Young Investigator grant 2023/11832-9.
 DR also acknowledges the Simons Foundation for the Targeted Grant to ICTP-SAIFR.